Reading time: 4 minutes

 • Personal information: Your name, addresses, Social Security number or date of birth.

-• Mixed credit files: This may happen if a father and son (Sr. and Jr.) have the same name, for instance.
+• Mixed credit files: If someone else's information is being reported on your credit file.
+This may happen if a father and son (Sr. and Jr.) have the same name, for instance.

 • Duplicate reporting of an item: One example might be a debt listed twice.

-• Information that may indicate fraud or identity theft : These would be inquiries and credit accounts, including collection accounts, on your credit report because you are the victim of identity theft.
+• Information that may indicate fraud or identity theft: These would be credit accounts, including collection accounts, on your credit report that you don't recognize.

-Whether you’re contacting a lender or the credit bureaus, provide all the evidence and documents you can to back up your claim that the information is inaccurate or incomplete, such as an account statement verifying an account balance.
-Give details about why you believe the information in the credit report is wrong.
+Whether you’re contacting a lender or the credit bureaus, provide all the evidence and documents you can to support your dispute, such as an account statement verifying an account balance.
+Give details about why you believe the information in the credit report is inaccurate or incomplete.

 What should I expect after filing a dispute?

-If the result of the investigation with the credit bureau finds that the information is accurate, it can’t be removed from your credit reports.
-If you still believe the information is inaccurate or incomplete, you can resubmit your dispute if you find additional documentation to back up your claim.
-You also have the option to provide a brief statement on your credit report summarizing your dispute, which can help explain your situation.
+If the result of the investigation finds that the information is accurate, it will remain on your credit reports.
+If you still believe the information is inaccurate or incomplete, and you have additional information that can help support your dispute, you can file your dispute again with the credit bureau.
+You also have the option to provide a brief statement on your credit reports summarizing your dispute, which can help explain your situation.
 Or you could contact the creditor to attempt to resolve the issue.